flatironinstitute/nemos/docs/quickstart.md

 <img src="../assets/glm_features_scheme.svg" width="100%">

-In this example, we'll construct a time-series of features using the basis objects, applying a non-linear mapping (default behavior):
+In this example, we'll construct a time-series of features using the basis objects.

 ###### Feature Representation